Darthmazgar/DAH/Prescision_Refrigerator/README.md

-While the progream is running you can interact by pressing different keys: 'o' Manualy turn on the coole; 'f' Manualy turn off the cooler; 's' To change the aim temperature; 'p' Change the precision of the refrigerator; 't' To print the current temperature; and 'c' To select the convergence method.
-Slightly unfortunatly at the moment to give keyboard input you need to be on the pygame window.
+While the progream is running you can interact by pressing different keys: 'o' Manualy turn on the coole; 'f' Manualy turn off the cooler; 's' To change the aim temperature; 'p' Change the precision of the refrigerator; 't' To print the current temperature.
+Slightly unfortunately at the moment to give keyboard input you need to be on the pygame window.
 To then change to give input you will have to change back to the terminal to give your input and then click back to the pygame window to continue giving input.